European Institute of Peace:

 The U.S. Department of State is offering programs for graduate/post graduate, undergraduate and high school students.
 The U.S. Department of State will continue to offer both paid internships under the Pathways Internship Program, as well as unpaid opportunities under the U.S. Departments of State Student Experience Program (formerly known as Summer, Fall and Spring internships).
 The Pathways Internships are Civil Service opportunities located mostly in Washington, D.C., while the U.S. Department of State Student Experience Program provides the opportunity to work in U.S. Embassies throughout the world, as well as in various bureaus located in Washington, D.C.
 This program is designed to provide substantive experiences in a foreign affairs environment.
 There are 10 opportunities to choose from.
 Go to their website for information on each internship offered.

-The Peace Action Wisconsin (PAWI) Internship Program provides students with the opportunity to gain real world experience while advancing positive social change in our community.
-PAWI is the largest grassroots foreign policy non-profit in the state and is working to reduce our state’s dependence on declining defense contracts and shift budget priorities from the Pentagon to human services and environmental sustainability.
-Available internships include Administrative, Research, Media & Communications, and Creative Design positions and are designed to be personalized according to the intern’s skills, interests and objectives.
+PAWI internships provide students with the opportunity to gain real world experience while advancing positive social change in our community.
+PAWI is the largest grassroots foreign policy non-profit in the state and is currently working on initiatives to reduce our state's dependence on declining defense contracts and working with local, state and national representatives to shift funding priorities from the Pentagon to human services and environmental sustainability.
+Available internships are applicable to a number of fields including non-profit management, accounting, journalism, graphic design, website development, political research, public policy and more.
+Additionally, interns will acquire valuable leadership, organizing and problems solving skills.
+Internships are designed to be flexible and can be personalized to meet the intern’s abilities and educational objectives.
 All internships are unpaid.
-For more information, visit: peaceactionwi.org
+PAWI office is located in Riverwest.